kkrull/apprenticeship-blog/_posts/2018-07-17-survey-of-error-handling-patterns-go.md

 categories: go errors
 ---

 When you're learning another language, there can be periods of frustration where you're having trouble expressing an idea that would have been easier in a more familiar language.
 It's natural to wonder why the new language was designed that way, and it's easy to get fooled into thinking that — if you're having trouble expressing an idea in a language — it must be the fault of the language's authors.
-This line of reasoning can lead you to using the new language in ways that are not idiomatic for that language.
+This line of reasoning can lead you to using a language in ways that are not idiomatic for that language.

-One such topic that has challenged my own conceptions is how errors are represented, triggered, and handled in Go.
+One such topic that has challenged my own conceptions is how errors are handled in Go.
 To recap:

-* An error in Go is any type that implements the [`error` interface][golang-error-type], by providing an `Error() string` method.
+* An error in Go is any type implementing the [`error` interface][golang-error-type] with an `Error() string` method.
-* A function returns an `error` just like it returns any other value.
-[Multiple return values][golang-multiple-return-values] are used to distinguish errors from the function's normal return value.
+* Functions return `error`s just like any other value.
+[Multiple return values][golang-multiple-return-values] distinguish errors from normal return values.
-* Errors are handled by checking the value(s) returned from a function and propagated to higher layers of abstraction through simple returns (perhaps with an embellishment that adds more details to the error message).
+* Errors are handled by checking the value(s) returned from a function and propagated to higher layers of abstraction through simple returns (perhaps adding details to the error message).

 For example, consider a function that resolves a host address and starts listening for TCP connections.
 There are two things that can go wrong, so there are two error checks: